viebeg-tech/HoT_2023_02a/README.md

     4. Include a useful/concise commit message for each commit of about one sentence or 5-to-15 words.
     5. Include all your data, code, and documentation in the repo: all your exam solution submissions should be in the repo.
 6. **Documentation of work**
-    1. Include thorough documentation/comments along with all your work, including code, spreadsheets, and especially manual edits (if any).
+    1. Include reasonably good documentation/comments along with all your work, including code, spreadsheets, and especially manual edits (if any).
-    2. Documentation is a key part of the evaluation.
+    2. Clarity of documentation is part of the evaluation.
     3. You can include documentation as code comments and text in spreadsheet cells.
 If you want, you can provide an additional text file `documentation.txt` of explanations/discussions, as you prefer.

 ## Tasks: